jobbrIO/docs/use/restApi.md

 If there is already a job with the same UniqueName, the error `409 CONFLICT` will be returned.

 #### JobRuns for Job
-If you wan't to get all runs for a specifc job, you can use the subresource `runs` on every job.
+If you wan't to get all runs for a specific job, you can use the subresource `runs` on every job.
 A job **can be identified** by its internal `id` or the user specific `uniqueName`.

 **Url Parameters**
 * `id` : Internal Id of the Job (**Required**)